deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/basics.rst

 | datasources/remoteows/ | Server Connections (Remote OWS) |
 +------------------------+---------------------------------+

-Workspaces may contain additional directories.
+A workspace directory may contain additional directories to provide additional files along with the configuration.
 The major difference is that these directories are not scanned for resource files on startup.
 Some common ones are:

 .. table:: Additional workspace directories +-----------------------+-------------------------------------------+